TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 but that is not the scope of this manual.
 In any case, most of the information from the Wiki is being moved from the Wiki to some manual on docs.typo3.org.

+.. index:: Extensions
 .. _about-typo3-extensions:

-About TYPO3 Extensions
+About TYPO3 extensions
 ======================

 In TYPO3, basically everything is an extension.
 There are system extensions and third party extensions:

+.. index:: System extensions

-System Extensions
+System extensions
 -----------------

 System extensions (or core extensions) are extensions that are maintained